-• A huge extracurricular offer including Duke of Edinburgh, Young Enterprise, Peripatetic music lessons, Jack Petchy speak out challenge, UKMT challenge, GCSEs in Ancient Greek, Astronomy and Dance, Orchestra, music groups, sporting clubs and teams, large whole school drama productions and visits within and outside of the school day.
+• A huge extracurricular offer including Duke of Edinburgh, Young Enterprise, Peripatetic music lessons, Jack Petchey speak out challenge, UKMT challenge, GCSEs in Ancient Greek, Astronomy and Dance, Orchestra, music groups, sporting clubs and teams, large whole school drama productions and visits within and outside of the school day.

-• Students encouraged to be truly independent learners.
+• Students are encouraged to be truly independent learners.
 They have access to the library, IT rooms, Sport and Arts facilities at the beginning and end of the normal school day as well as learning resources in our highly developed virtual learning environment.

-The curriculum is regularly evaluated in order to ensure that it meets the needs of our learners' development
+• The curriculum is regularly evaluated in order to ensure that it meets the needs of our learners' development.

 Title: Safeguarding Policy

-Date of Review: September 2022
+Date of Review: September 2024

-Date of Ratification by Governing Board: 12 th October 2022
+Date of Ratification by Governing Board: November 2024

 Status: Statutory

-Committee: Student Committee
+Committee: Governing Board

 Staff Lead: Deputy Headteacher Student Support

-Governor Lead: Chair of Student Committee
+Governor Lead: Safeguarding Governor

 Review Process: Annual

 Location: Staff Landing Page

-Date of Next review: September 2023
+Date of Next review: October 2025

-Safeguarding and Child Protection Policy and Procedure for Nower Hill High School (This document has been adapted from the HSCB model policy and procedure)
+Safeguarding and Child Protection Policy and Procedure for Nower Hill High School